edgedb/easy-edgedb/chapter8/answers.md

 } FILTER EXISTS .city_name OR EXISTS .country_name;
 ```

+One other way to filter is to use `FILTER Place IS City | Country`.
+You might be familiar with `|` in other programming languages.
+In EdgeDB this is called the type union operator, and you'll learn more about it in Chapter 13.

 #### 4. How would you display all the `Person` types that don't have `lover`s, with their names and their type names?

 To get all these single people, names and object types, just do this: